grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes_events.md

 ## Component behavior

-The component uses its data path (a directory named after the domain's fully qualified name) to store its _positions file_.
-The positions file is used to store read offsets, so that in case of a component or Agent restart, `loki.source.kubernetes_events` can pick up tailing from the same spot.
+The component uses its data path,  a directory named after the domain's fully qualified name, to store its _positions file_.
+The positions file is used to store read offsets, so that if a component or {{< param "PRODUCT_ROOT_NAME" >}} restarts, `loki.source.kubernetes_events` can pick up tailing from the same spot.

 The data path is inside the directory configured by the `--storage.path` [command line argument][cmd-args].

-In the static mode's [eventhandler integration][eventhandler-integration], a `cache_path` argument was used in order to configure such a positions file.
+In the Static mode's [eventhandler integration][eventhandler-integration], a `cache_path` argument is used to configure a positions file.
 In Flow mode, this argument is no longer necessary.

 [cmd-args]: {{< relref "../cli/run.md" >}}